-Eduardo Silva Romero, Leader of Dechert’s International Arbitration practice, focuses his practice on litigation and arbitration matters, particularly international disputes involving state entities, as well as Spanish and Latin American parties.
+Eduardo Silva Romero, Leader of Dechert’s International Arbitration practice, focuses his practice on arbitration matters, particularly international disputes involving state entities, as well as Spanish and Latin American parties.

 An acknowledged expert in international arbitration, Mr. Silva Romero has supervised numerous proceedings before arbitration panels worldwide.
 Former Deputy Counsel, Counsel, and Deputy Secretary General of the ICC International Court of Arbitration, Mr. Silva Romero has far-reaching experience including international sales and distribution contracts, construction, oil, M&A and electricity-related disputes.
 He has advised on arbitration matters conducted under the auspices of the ICC, ICSID, AAA and the Stockholm Chamber of Commerce as well as in ad- hoc proceedings under the UNCITRAL arbitration rules.
 As an arbitrator, Mr. Silva Romero has acted in more than 100 arbitrations.
 In February 2006, he was appointed by the Republic of Colombia as one of its arbitrators at ICSID.

 Mr. Silva Romero is recognized as a leading lawyer by The Legal 500 EMEA 2015 which notes that his "high experience and international prestige" impresses clients.
 The Legal 500 Latin America 2014 describes him as “one of the most impressive experts in international arbitration.”
 He is also consistently recommended by the Global Arbitration Review, Legal 500 EMEA, Chambers Global, Chambers Europe, Chambers Latin America, Practical Law Company’s Which Lawyer?, Décideurs Stratégie Finance Droit and The International Who’s Who of Commercial Arbitration.

-Mr. Silva Romero is a Lecturer on Arbitration at the University of Paris-Dauphine (Paris IX), on International Contracts and Jurisprudence at the Paris Institute for Political Studies (Sciences Po), Director and Professor of International Law at the University of Rosario’s Law School in Bogota and Honorary Professor of International Law at the University of Dundee (Scotland).
+Mr. Silva Romero is a Lecturer on Arbitration at the University of Paris-Dauphine (Paris IX), on International Contracts and Arbitration at the Paris Institute for Political Studies (Sciences Po), Director and Professor of International Law at the University of Rosario’s Law School in Bogota and Honorary Professor of International Law at the University of Dundee (Scotland).
 He is also a regular speaker at numerous conferences, seminars and courses in Europe, the US and Latin America.
 He is also the co-Secretary-General of the Arbitration Academy.

 Mr. Silva Romero has published dozens of books and articles on international arbitration and other matters.